 Residents of NY City Housing Authority Apartments Live in Disrepair

-In the Stapleton Housing Complex residents went an entire year without gas to cook meals, now they are without hot water.
+In the Stapleton Housing Complex residents went an entire year without gas to cook meals, and now they are without hot water.

 “It’s one thing behind another.
 Last week we didn’t have any lights, then it was the elevators, now it’s the hot water.
 And they still haven’t restored the hot water,” Dorris Harrell, a resident of 181 Gordon St. told the Advance/SILive.com on Thursday.

-As the NY State Assembly embraces legislation that would bring funding to the beleaguered government agency, the problems of disrepair continue and their is no confidence that throwing more money at the problems will solve them.
+As the NY State Assembly embraces legislation that would bring funding to the beleaguered government agency, the problems of disrepair continue and there is no confidence that throwing more money at the problems will solve them.

 SI Live reports, “Harrell reported the hot water outage last week, which she said has been out since May 30.
 The management office of the New York City Housing Authority (NYCHA) property told her servicemen were attending to the issue and they anticipated the hot water being back on by Friday, June 3, Harrell said.
 However, the weekend came, followed by most of this week and still there’s no hot water.”